dgorhe/blog/docs/about.markdown

 permalink: /about/
 ---

-I am a first Data Science MS student at Columbia University.
+I am a first year Data Science MS student at Columbia University.
 This is just my outlet for random things I want to research and write about.
 I have the following topics in mind for the near future:

 - Governance and Lack Thereof
 - Will Academic Linguistics Help Me Learn Russian?